 PROBLEM #1: The short-term disability insurance policy (or the absence of any short-term policy) can leave gaps in coverage of more than three months.

 SOLUTION: Create a rainy day fund with six months of living expenses.
 Put this money in cash in a savings account.

 PROBLEM #2: An employer-provided long-term disability policy may provide a base amount of coverage (such as 40%) and changes the meaning of “disability” after two years of benefits.

 SOLUTION: Purchase a private long-term disability with the following features:

 - An “own occupation” definition that does not change

 - A cost-of-living adjustment (so payments from the insurance company increase with inflation over time)

 - Noncancellable contract

-You can shop for a disability insurance policy at Policy Genius.
+One place to shop for a disability insurance policy is at Policy Genius.
 Be sure to purchase a long-term disability policy from a well-rated insurance company.
-You can look up ratings at AM Best.
-Insurance industry veteran Craig Applefield suggests avoiding any insurance company with a credit rating below “A.” Fortunately, policies with higher ratings also usually offer lower premiums, notes Applefield.
+(You can look up ratings at AM Best.)

-When working with an insurance agent to purchase a disability policy, make sure that the agent has understood exactly what you want from a disability policy.
+When working with an insurance agent to purchase a disability policy, make sure that the agent understands exactly what you want from a disability policy.
 Then, carefully review the policy proposals sent your way.